fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 Compiler startup performance is a key factor affecting happiness of F# users.
 If the compiler took 10sec to start up, then far fewer people would use F#.

-On all platforms, the following factos affect startup performance:
+On all platforms, the following factors affect startup performance:

 * Time to load compiler binaries.
 This depends on the size of the generated binaries, whether they are pre-compiled (e.g. using NGEN), and the way the .NET implementation loads them.